iotempire/iotempower/doc/projects_help/m5stickc.rst

 3. Click on the menu at the top right corner (three horizontal lines).
 4. Select *Import* from the drop-down menu.
 5. Paste the copied JSON in the text field that appears, and then click *Import*.

-This flow integrates with the physical buttons on the M5StickC to control the device's LED through MQTT, illustrating a practical use of IoT concepts with Node-RED and M5StickC.